johnwcowan/r7rs-work/TimeAdvancedCowan.md

 Returns a date object based on the *objs*, which alternates between symbols (called fields) and specific values.
-There are four valid possibilities for combinations of fields:
+There are three valid possibilities for combinations of fields:
  * The fields `years`, `months`, `days`, `hours`, `minutes`, `seconds`, and `nanoseconds` are all optional, but at least one must be provided.
  * The fields `years` and `weeks` are required.
  * The field `iso-duration-string` is required.
   An ISO duration string begins with `P` followed by a letter Y, M, D, H, M, S, or W and a number, repeated for all the fields with which the date object was created.
   Missing fields are interpreted as 0.

 An error satisfying `date-error?` is signaled if any other fields are present.